loehnertj/ascii_designer/README.rst

 Alpha-state software, mostly working.

-In the Qt implementation some stuff is missing (most notably lists and trees) since I am currently focussed on the Tk toolkit.

 Test coverage is lacking, politely spoken.

 This is a hobby project.
 If you need something quick, open an issue or send a pull request.